Xippo/OM-Cookie-Manager/readme.txt

 ## Changelog
 **9.1.0**
 - Composer support
 - New Group awareness.
-If the panel finds a new group(with a new ID) he will show again.
+If the panel finds a new group(with a new ID) it will show up again.
 - Improved multi language support

 Icons used in the extension.
 Visible only in the backend.